raushanctf/Digital-Marketing/README.md

 # Philip Kotter-"( the science and art of exploring father of creating and delivering -marketing)"

-# 📌What is Marketing Strategy
+# 🎯What is Marketing Strategy
 * Environment
 * Business
 * Customers